 =DATE ($I5, 1, 1)

-- Generate a date (End date for this example) that is equivalent to today’s date for the various years.
+- Generate a date (End date for this example) that is equivalent to today’s date for the various years (column I) in our data.
 We’ll use this formula in cell K5.

 =DATE ($I5, MONTH (TODAY ()), DAY (TODAY ()))

-- We then combine (1) and (2) ab0ve using an IF and the AND function to generate a column that will be used as an YTD filter/slicer.
+- We then combine (1) and (2) above using an IF and the AND function to generate a column that will be used to filter our analysis to transactions that fall within the YTD window.

 =IF(AND($F5>=$J5, $F5<=$K5), “YTD”, “Other”)